facelessuser/BracketHighlighter/readme.md

 Select the opening and closing tag name of current tag.

 ### Bracket Wrapping Plugin
 Wrap the current selection with supported bracket of your choice.
-Wrapping definitions are configured in ```bh_wrapping.sublime-settings```.
+Wrapping definitions are configured in `bh_wrapping.sublime-settings`.

 ### Bracket Swapping Plugin
 Swap the current surrounding bracket with supported bracket of your choice.
-Swapping definitions are configured in ```bh_swapping.sublime-settings```.
+Swapping definitions are configured in `bh_swapping.sublime-settings`.

 ## Shortcuts
-By default BH provides no shortcuts to avoid shortcut conflicts, but you can view the included ```Example.sublime-keymaps``` file to get an idea how to set up your own.
+By default BH provides no shortcuts to avoid shortcut conflicts, but you can view the included `Example.sublime-keymaps` file to get an idea how to set up your own.

 # Customizing BracketHighlighter
 BH is extremely flexible and be customized and extended to fit a User's needs.
-The first step is to copy the ```bh_core.sublime-settings``` to your ```User``` folder.
+The first step is to copy the `bh_core.sublime-settings` to your `User` folder.

 ## Configuring Brackets
 BH has been written to allow users to define any brackets they would like to have highlighted.
-There are two kinds of brackets you can define: ```scope_brackets``` (search file for scope regions and then use regex to test for opening and closing brackets) and ```brackets``` (use regex to find opening and closing brackets).  ```bracket``` should usually be the preferred type.  ```scope_brackets``` are usually used for brackets whose opening and closing are the same and not distinguishable form one another by regex; scope brackets must be contained in a continuous scope region like string for quotes etc.
+There are two kinds of brackets you can define: `scope_brackets` (search file for scope regions and then use regex to test for opening and closing brackets) and `brackets` (use regex to find opening and closing brackets).  `bracket` type should usually be the preferred type.  `scope_brackets` are usually used for brackets whose opening and closing are the same and not distinguishable form one another by regex; scope brackets must be contained in a continuous scope region like string for quotes etc.

 ### Configuring Brackets
-Brackets are defined under ```brackets``` in ```bh_core.sublime-settings```.
+Brackets are defined under `brackets` in `bh_core.sublime-settings`.

 Angle and Curly bracket will be used as an example (not all options may be shown in these examples):